polarity-lang/polarity/ARCHITECTURE.md

 There are three binaries which use the logic defined in the `lang/` subdirectory.

-- The `pol` CLI which allows to use the language on the command line is defined in the `app` directory.
-That directory contains all the logic for parsing command line arguments and executing the desired actions.
+- The `pol` CLI which allows to use the language on the command-line is defined in the `app` directory.
+That directory contains all the logic for parsing command-line arguments and executing the desired actions.
 This binary should not contain complicated logic involving compilation; this logic should be implemented in `lang/driver` instead.
 - The testsuite runner defined in the `test/test-runner` directory.
 This testsuite runner directly instantiates a driver session and uses this session to test various stages of the compiler separately.
 - The webdemo defined in the `web` directory which is served on [polarity-lang.github.io](polarity-lang.github.io).
 The webdemo is built by compiling the core logic to web assembly using the Rust web assembly backend.
 The webdemo then runs entirely in the browser of the client.